oscarescuderoarnanz/dtwParallel/README.md

 ## License

-Licensed under the BSD 2-Clause License.
+`dtwParallel` is released under the terms of the BSD 2-Clause license.